 - 1.0 Permit Requirements - 1.1 State law requires that a fee be charged for parking on university property by San Diego State University faculty, staff, and students.
 Every vehicle, including those with specialized license plates, not otherwise exempt, that occupies a parking stall shall display a valid permit in accordance with the regulation and time and date posted.
 Parking lots and structures shall have signs posted indicating when parking permits are required. - 1.2 Faculty and staff members with valid parking permits shall park in areas designated for faculty and staff.
 Faculty and staff members may use student parking facilities with a Faculty/Staff permit. - 2.0 Regulations: The complete and current university Parking Rules and Regulations shall be published each semester in the Class Schedule. - 2.1 General - 2.11 The regulations of the State of California Vehicle Code and the traffic laws of the City of San Diego and San Diego State University shall govern traffic and parking on the campus of San Diego State University. - 2.12 Title 5 of the California Code of Regulations, art.
 7, subchap.
 5, reads in part: "No person shall drive any vehicle, nor shall any person stop, park or leave standing, any vehicle upon the driveways, paths, or grounds of any campus, except with the permission of the president of the campus where such a vehicle is driven or parked." - 2.13 The garaging of vehicles shall be prohibited except for residence hall tenants with the appropriate permit to park for long term in selected residence hall areas. - 2.2 Violations: The university shall be authorized to create and enforce parking regulations pursuant to the California Vehicle Code, sec.
 21113(a).
-In addition, other state and local laws relative to parking and vehicle operation shall be enforced on university property. - 3.0 Residence Hall Parking: A special parking area may be set aside for those living in specified residence halls; these residents shall receive designated parking permits for use in that campus area only. - 4.0 Skateboards and Roller Skates, Bicycles and Motor Scooters - 4.1 Skateboards, roller skates, bicycles, and similar personal wheeled conveyances may only be operated in designated locations throughout the campus, including streets, paths, grounds, and buildings.
-Riding bicycles and similar personal conveyances shall likewise be operated only in designated locations throughout the campus as well as on curbed streets and vehicular thoroughfares.
-In other locations, bicyclists shall walk their bicycles and shall park them in designated parking stands and areas. - 4.2 Motor scooters, motorbikes, and motorcycles shall be operated only on curbed streets and vehicular thoroughfares.
-They shall not be ridden or walked elsewhere on campus but shall be parked in areas designated for motorcycles and not in bicycle stands or in areas designated for bicycles. - 4.3 Motorized and nonmotorized carts, trucks, or dollies approved for operation on campus and only officially permitted motor vehicles shall be operated in areas other than designated bike/skateboard lanes.
+In addition, other state and local laws relative to parking and vehicle operation shall be enforced on university property. - 3.0 Residence Hall Parking: A special parking area may be set aside for those living in specified residence halls; these residents shall receive designated parking permits for use in that campus area only. - 4.0 Skateboards and Roller Skates, Bicycles and Motor Scooters1 - 4.1 Skateboards, roller skates, bicycles, and similar personal wheeled conveyances may only be operated on streets and designated paths.
+In other locations, bicyclists shall walk their bicycles and shall park them in designated parking stands and areas. - 4.2 All bicycles on campus shall property display a valid SDSU bicycle license. - 4.3 Bicycles shall be parked only in designated areas.
+Bicycles attached to railings or other fixtures not designated for bicycle parking are subject to removal and impound. - 4.4 In no case shall bicycles, skateboards, roller skates, or similar personal wheeled conveyances be permitted on ramps for handicap access. - 4.5 Pedestrians shall have right of way at all times.